united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/reference/microservices/factoryinput.md

     The technical documentation of the factoryinput microservice, which provides REST endpoints for MQTT messages via HTTP requests.
 weight: 0
-aliases:
-  - /docs/architecture/microservices/community/factoryinput/
 ---

 <!-- overview -->

-{{% notice warning %}}
-This microservice is still in development and is not considered stable for production use
-{{% /notice %}}

-Factoryinput provides REST endpoints for MQTT messages via HTTP requests.

-This microservice is typically accessed via [grafana-proxy](/docs/architecture/microservices/community/grafana-proxy)

-## {{% heading "howitworks" %}}

-The factoryinput microservice provides REST endpoints for MQTT messages via HTTP requests.

-The main endpoint is `/api/v1/{customer}/{location}/{asset}/{value}`, with a POST request method.
-The customer, location, asset and value are all strings.
-And are used to build the MQTT topic.
-The body of the HTTP request is used as the MQTT payload.

 <!-- body -->